acoustic-content-samples/prod-wch-sdk-ng9/packages/component-api/markdown/component-api.deliverypageresolver.getdeliverypage.md

 `Observable<DeliveryContentItem>`

-an observable of the context
+an observable of the content item